New blog post!

 11. “That [symptom] doesn’t sound like celiac disease to me.”

-Although people often assume that everyone with celiac disease experiences digestive-related symptoms, symptoms of celiac disease can range from rashes to anxiety or ADHD to unexplained anemia.
+symptoms of celiac disease can range from rashes to anxiety or ADHD to unexplained anemia.
 Some people even have silent celiac disease, meaning that they don’t experience any negative symptoms from eating gluten but damage is still done to their intestines.
 No matter what symptoms caused someone to be diagnosed with celiac disease, they still have it…and they still need s gluten free diet.

 12. “My cousin has celiac disease and she can eat *insert food here* just fine.”

-Because everyone with celiac disease is different, all of our gluten free diets are different to some extent.
+all of our gluten free diets are different to some extent.
 Some celiacs feel best eating a paleo diet while other celiacs go vegan.
 Not to mention that different celiacs might be more or less comfortable with different kinds of “gluten free” food.
 For instance, some celiacs might only feel comfortable eating certified gluten free foods while others will eat most products without gluten or wheat in the ingredients.
 Just like people who eat gluten don’t love every single gluten-filled food, someone with celiac probably also doesn’t love every gluten free food on the market.

 Bottom line?
 Just because a food is gluten free or is eaten some other person with celiac disease doesn’t mean we will eat it…or want to eat it!